Wouldn’t it be nice if there were a cheap Barcelona travel pass that gave you unlimited transport?

 These prices apply to everybody (including students, 65+ etc.) – only children under 4 ride free.

-As you can see, buying this Barcelona transport pass online means you’ll spend just around €7.00 a day on transport including your connection from the airport to Barcelona city centre.
+As you can see, buying this Barcelona transport pass online means you’ll spend just around €7.00 a day for unlimited travel on public transport plus your connection from the airport to Barcelona city centre.

-Keep in mind that return metro service from the airport alone costs €10.30!
+Keep in mind that return metro service from Barcelona airport alone costs €10.30!

 Tack on the Aerobus for the Ultimate Tourist Transport Pass